 It only took a few seconds until the text was sent.
 Once again trying to sit up straighter in her chair, Kimberly looked at the man who at some point in his life had been so badly burned it was a wonder he was alive, and with her first real sign of enthusiasm said, “Please, Edwin, I want to hear about you and your friend.”

 Happy to oblige, Edwin launched into an incredible tale that had the power to forever alter Kimberly’s career.
 “Isaac married Tess, the love of his life, in 1951.
 She was twenty-three, and he was twenty-four.
 Two years later, they had a baby boy named Joel.
+Their baby was diagnosed with Down syndrome.
+That is why your article about people with intellectual challenges touched Isaac’s heart.
 In the spring of 1954, they were taking a cross-country train trip.
 Isaac’s parents had not yet gotten to see their grandson, and the family was happy and excited to be traveling.
 But late in the afternoon on the first day of their journey, something went horribly wrong.
 For some unknown reason, the train derailed.
 It was one of the worst railroad accidents in modern history.

 “Tragically, Tess and Joel were killed, but, of course, Isaac miraculously survived.
 However, he suffered, what today would be called, a traumatic brain injury.
 It left him blind in his left eye, and with severe weakness on his left side requiring the use of a cane for the rest of his life for balance and support.
 He could still drive and, as you no doubt noticed, he could work in his beloved flowerbeds, but the brain damage affected his speech, and he stuttered for the rest of his life.